Debdeep23/DSA-Navigation-App/README.md

 # DSA-Navigation-App
-Designing an app using Graph Theory to find path to nearest services like hospitals,markets etc
+Designing an application using Graph Theory to find path to nearest services like hospitals,markets etc